Charles Francis Norton: Early life

 He was the son of Fletcher Norton MP FRSE (1744–1820) and his wife, Caroline Elizabeth Balmain.

 His grandfather was Hon.
 Fletcher Norton.
 His brother was Hon.
 Fletcher Norton, 3rd Baron Grantley.
 While Charles Francis Norton was a Whig, he had a brother the Hon.
-George Chapple Norton was a Tory, who held office in Guildford from 1826 to 1830.
+George Chapple Norton who was a Tory and held office in Guildford from 1826 to 1830.

 Charles Francis Norton was brought up in Edinburgh, and joined the army after receiving a one seventh share of the residue of his father's estate (valued at £7,438). his regiment was stationed in Nova Scotia during the period of his service (1823–1845).

 Political career

 Charles Francis Norton briefly entered politics.
 He ran as a candidate for Guildford in the general election of 1831 and emerged victorious.
 He held office from 1831 to 1832, losing the re-election to his conservative rival.